INVASIVE AQUATIC PLANTS GUIDE

 Variable Leaf Milfoil

-Variable leaf milfoil is an aggressive invasive aquatic plant.
-It was found in 2014 at the boat launch in Annabessacook Lake.
+Variable leaf milfoil is an aggressive invasive plant that was found in 2014 near the boat launch in Lake Annabessacook.
 It is imperative to take quick action against variable milfoil because it spreads quickly, forms thick mats, and is highly difficult to eradicate once established.
-It has no natural predators to control its population, so only humans are capable of preventing its spread.
+It has no natural predators to control its population.

 Eurasian Water Milfoil